Numerical study of hypershadows in higher-dimensional black holes: EFFECTS OF OBSERVER POSITION ON THE BLACK HOLE SHADOW

 Taken together, the results indicate that black hole spin primarily shrinks the hypershadow and produces a global offset, without generating new boundary features, consistent with earlier observations~\cite{Papnoi:2014aaa}.
 To probe subtle deviations from spherical symmetry in the hypershadow, we introduce a distortion parameter $\delta_s$.
 This definition, appropriate for the 3D setting, differs from the 2D shadow distortion employed in Ref.~\cite{Papnoi:2014aaa}.

 We evaluate the total number of captured voxels at fixed radial coordinate $x_{\rm o}$ and resolution $N_{\rm pix}^3$.
-Let $N_{\rm cap}^{\rm ST}$ and $N_{\rm cap}^{\rm MP}$ denote the captured--voxel counts for the Schwarzschild--Tangherlini (ST) and Myers--Perry (MP) cases, respectively.
+Let $N_{\rm cap}^{\rm ST}$ and $N_{\rm cap}^{\rm MP}$ denote the captured-voxel counts for the ST and MP cases, respectively.
 We measure the deficit relative to the ST baseline by

 The distortion parameter is then defined as the normalized deficit

 which quantifies the degree to which the hypershadow deviates in size from the ST reference.
 By construction, $\delta_s=0$ corresponds to equal size, while larger $\delta_s$ indicates a greater reduction of the captured region.
 Note that the distortion parameter $\delta_s$ is expressed as a percentage.